Procedure Time30 min.

 Our Vancouver Botox® Cosmetic treatments (in Surrey) are a popular, modern, anti-aging solution.
 The product has been in demand since it was discovered as a way to reduce wrinkles in the forehead.
-It is now used for crows feet around the eyes, neck bands and other general wrinkles.
-It is also used alongside other face volumizers, for a more comprehensive wrinkle lift.
+It is now used for crow’s feet around the eyes and nose, neck bands and other general wrinkles.
+It is also used alongside other face volumizers, for a more comprehensive non-surgical facelift.

 Botox® Cosmetic has uses other than merely reducing wrinkles.
 It has been used since 1977 for conditions like eye twitching.
 It can help with severe migraine headaches.
 And, it can reduce perspiration from sweat glands (as can miraDry®, which is a longer-term alternative).
 Keep reading to learn more about the wonders of Botox® Cosmetic!

 What is there to love about Botox® Cosmetic?